 '''

+Host OBJECT IDENTIFIER ::= { mib-2 25 }

+hrSystem OBJECT IDENTIFIER ::= { host 1 }

-diskIODevice OBJECT-TYPE ::= { diskIOEntry 2 }
+hrStorage OBJECT IDENTIFIER ::= { host 2 }

 '''

 Generally, but not always, the objects in the file are hierarchical as the file continues.
 In the curly brackets to the right is an identification as to which object this one resides under.
 You can see that hrSystem resides under the host object, the same as how the host object resides under the mib-2 object.